arnorhs/whisper/README.md

 - No unsubscribe yet
 - No namespaces

+### Why?
+- Sometimes you don't need much.
+Sometimes you don't even need unit tests because you are suck at life.

 ### Usage:
 You just need to include the JS file in your project, and then basic usage is